 High praise for low-alcohol wines

 In addition to seeking out light-body wines, consumers are also interested in wines with lower levels of alcohol.

 Winemakers in cooler climates, particularly in Europe, are driving this trend, as are “young, hip” winemakers in California, who are part of the movement “The days of those big, powerful fruit bombs with alcohol levels that match are numbered, as younger drinkers seek out more balanced wine,” Warner said.
 In Pursuit of Balance, Warner explains.

-(Getty Images For SBWFF/Carlos Barrios) “That’s going for more nuanced wines that are a little higher in acidity, a little lower in alcohol and a little more complex with their flavor profile.” (
+Getty Images/Carlos Barrios) “That’s going for more nuanced wines that are a little higher in acidity, a little lower in alcohol and a little more complex with their flavor profile.”

 Small production is big

 The big brands have their place in the industry, but today’s wine consumers are on the hunt for smaller makers.

 In Italy, smaller wineries in Sicily “People are seeking out more boutique, smaller production,” said Cork’s Gross.
 “More people are talking about how wine is made; they want something more traditional, more reflective of the varietal.”
 AP/LISA BILLINGS) are gaining momentum.
 In Spain, winemakers in Montsant, Monterey and Conca de Barberà are making a name for themselves.